NinaQuik/UFOs/README.md

 # UFOs
+Build an interactive webpage to analyze UFO sightings using HTML, CSS, JavaScript and Bootstrap.
 ## Overview
 This project uses JavaScript, HTML and CSS to build a dynamic page that displays a table of UFO sightings that were reported during the early weeks of 2010.
 The UFO sighting data is retrieved from a JavaScript array, and then read into an HTML table.
 JavaScript is utilized to allow users to filter the table based on attributes of the UFO sightings.